LaFayette, Georgia

 LaFayette (/ləˈfɛt/ luh-FET) is a city in, and the county seat of, Walker County, Georgia, United States.
 As of the 2020 census, the city population was 6,888.
 It was founded as Chattooga.

 LaFayette is part of the Chattanooga, TN-GA Metropolitan Statistical Area.

 History

 LaFayette was founded as Chattooga, in 1835, as the seat of newly formed Walker County.
 The county was named after the former United States senator Freeman Walker.
 Chattooga was renamed LaFayette in 1836 after Gilbert du Motier, Marquis de Lafayette, the French aristocrat who fought in the American Revolutionary War.
+In 1864, the city became the site of the Battle of LaFayette during the Atlanta campaign of the American Civil War.

 Geography

 LaFayette is located at 34°42′35″N 85°17′2″W (34.709704, -85.283862).
 According to the United States Census Bureau, the city has a total area of 8.1 sqmi, all land.

 Demographics

 2020 census

 As of the 2020 United States census, there were 6,888 people, 2,847 households, and 1,844 families residing in the city.